score-json/nlohmann_json/docs/mkdocs/docs/features/assertions.md

 ### Operations on uninitialized iterators

-Any operation on uninitialized iterators (i.e., iterators that are not associated with any JSON value) is undefined behavior and yields a runtime assertion.
+Any operation on uninitialized iterators (i.e., iterators that are not associated with any JSON value) is undefined behaviour and yields a runtime assertion.

 ??? example "Example 3: Uninitialized iterator"